qiwi/semantic-release-monorepo-hooks/README.md

 * Brings an automatic update of cross-packages dependencies.
 * Project is used and supported as part of QIWI in-house development infrastructure (not sure if this is a positive point :-).

+Further development of this project seems futile.
+Anyway, we will regularly apply vulnerability patches for as long as possible.
 Thank you all for your feedback, PRs, downloads and stars.

 ## Problem